ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

   * Do we want to add ``required_if = [('purge', 'true', ['aggregate'])]``
   * Maybe no, as we may want to factory reset a all vlans
   * Add tests for this
-* Does the order matter
+* Does the order matter for access controll list?
 * Link to `Aggreate declaritive intent`
 * Docs marker for "Reference ID"